 In the event that you have someone in your life who has experienced an acquired or traumatic brain injury, please understand we are not faking it.
 We are not fudging or making excuses.
 You may have a hard time accepting our reality, but that does not change reality.
 We are not like people who have not experienced a brain injury.
 What we need most from you is support and understanding.
 Don’t make us live in your denial system.
 Please understand that we are doing the best that we can, just for today.

 For my Brother and Sisters living with Brain Injuries

 For my brothers and sisters who are traumatic brain injury survivors, do not give up on your selves.
 Keep the faith and keep trucking.
 Your brain injury makes you unique and magical.
 Revel in your position.
 You are beautiful just as you are.
 Follow your dreams.
 Dream big and do the footwork.
 Live each day with zest and vigor.
 I guarantee that more will be revealed in time, one day at a time.
 Most of all please remember that you are undoubtedly a very valuable and special person.
 You are not your acquired brain injury.
 You are a bright and shinning star and you are a gift to your world.

-So where do I go from here?
-When will I find my Destiny?
+So where do I go from here as an individual living with a brain injury.
+Please read this article, by clicking on this link: When will I find my Destiny?